s7092910/Quartz/tutorials/VanillaWidgets.md

 The `texture` widget with the name `mapViewTexture` used with the `MapArea` controller in vanilla is locked to a 1:1 aspect ratio and ba set size of 712 by 712.

-With XUiComponents, the hardcoded 712 by 712 size is removed and allows an aspect ratio that is not 1:1.
+With Quartz, the hardcoded 712 by 712 size is removed and allows an aspect ratio that is not 1:1.

 ### Usage of Map View Texture